 * Provide some multi-media resources.

-Number three is The New York Times: On This Day website.
+The New York Times: On This Day website.
 It has a nice front page listing many events, and offers additional information, and images, for a few of them.
+It’s no longer being updated, but it still is an excellent resource.

 Critical Past is a new site that has 57,000 “historic” videos from 1893 to the 1990’s — many of them appear to be old newsreels.
 It seems to be designed to sell them for download, but anyone can view them online for free.
 It has a very nice search feature, and a neat and easy way to find out what happened on any date in history.